aimms/aimms-eo/README.md

 $ docker build -t aimms:24.3.2.2 --build-arg AIMMS_VERSION_MAJOR=24.3 --build-arg AIMMS_VERSION_MINOR=2.2 .
 ```

-For AIMMS versions prior to AIMMS 24, please use the same command but then from the ```prior-aimms-versions``` subfolder
+For AIMMS versions prior to AIMMS 24, please use the same command but then running it in the ```prior-aimms-versions``` subfolder.

 # Running the docker image
 The Dockerfile and the docker-entry.sh file in this repo are configured to expose two volumes to the outside world, allowing for persistent storage.
 The two volumes are